PUT-JUG/lab-tasfrs/src/Node creation and message processing.md

     ```

 4. To the code from the previous task, add a parameter specifying the length of the square (currently it is 200).
 Call the node with the changed value of this parameter.
-5. Write a node that will periodically publish messages on the `/cmd_vel` subject for the `TurtleBot` robot.
+5. Write a node that will periodically publish messages on the `/cmd_vel` topic for the `TurtleBot` robot.
 You can adopt the goal to make the robot go around in circles.
 6. Make an extension of the program from the previous task.
-Use the published `/point` theme to make the robot drive forward (add linear velocity in the x-axis) when the clicked point is above the center of the screen, and stop in place when it is below.
+Use the published `/point` topic to make the robot drive forward (add linear velocity in the x-axis) when the clicked point is above the center of the screen, and stop in place when it is below.
 Take the one from task 3 (`512`) as the default window length.